Tabitha Smith: Manifest Destiny

 Tabitha moves to San Francisco to help with the X-Men's new relocation plans, and resumes using the codename Boom-Boom.
 While shopping in San Francisco, she confronts the mutant Nuwa.
-Forced by the Beast to confront Nuwa through research, instead of strength alone, she discovers - using a thinly veiled parody of MySpace and Facebook called FaceSpace - the true nature of Nuwa's sedation powers, then nullifies them by consuming large quantities of caffeine.
+Forced by Beast to confront Nuwa through research, instead of strength alone, she discovers the true nature of Nuwa's sedation powers, then nullifies them by consuming large quantities of caffeine.

 Kidnapping, death and salvation

-Tabitha is later kidnapped, along with Surge and Hellion, by the Leper Queen and her Sapien League.
+Tabitha is later kidnapped, along with Surge and Hellion, by Leper Queen and the Sapien League.
 The Leper Queen attempts to inject her with a modified version of the Legacy Virus, a virus that had been cured years before and afflicted mostly mutants, when the members of X-Force arrive to try and save her.
-After Cyclops refuses to wait long enough for Wolverine and Domino to kill the Leper Queen, they are sent through time to help Cable, leaving the Leper Queen and Tabitha all alone.
+After Cyclops refuses to wait long enough for Wolverine and Domino to kill the Leper Queen, they are sent through time to help Cable, leaving the Leper Queen and Tabitha alone.

-Utopia

-Boom-Boom is later seen during the events of "Utopia", amongst the mutants assembled in Nightcrawler's chapel as they prepare to abandon San Francisco for the base that the X-Club has raised from the bottom of the ocean.
-She is among the first group of mutants teleported by Pixie to the new base.
-Boom-Boom was also one of the X-Men who defeated the invading Predator Xs who attacked Utopia.
-Boom-Boom, Iceman, and Colossus teamed up to defeat the first Predator.
-She joined fending off Nimrod Sentinels attacks in X-Men: Second Coming.

-Cable and X-Force

-Boom-Boom returned in the Marvel NOW! series Cable and X-Force, aiding her old X-Force teammate Domino in her infiltration of a S.W.O.R.D. base.
-She remained with the team until its dissolution.